grapestone5321/dlnd_language-translation/README.md

 Return the placeholders in the following the tuple (input, targets, learning rate, keep probability, target sequence length, max target sequence length, source sequence length)

+### Process Decoder Input

+Implement process_decoder_input by removing the last word id from each batch in target_data and concat the GO ID to the begining of each batch.

+### Encoding

+Implement encoding_layer() to create a Encoder RNN layer:

+- Embed the encoder input using tf.contrib.layers.embed_sequence
+- Construct a stacked tf.contrib.rnn.LSTMCell wrapped in a tf.contrib.rnn.DropoutWrapper
+- Pass cell and embedded input to tf.nn.dynamic_rnn()

+### Decoding - Training

+Create a training decoding layer:

+- Create a tf.contrib.seq2seq.TrainingHelper
+- Create a tf.contrib.seq2seq.BasicDecoder
+- Obtain the decoder outputs from tf.contrib.seq2seq.dynamic_decode

+### Decoding - Inference

+Create inference decoder:

+- Create a tf.contrib.seq2seq.GreedyEmbeddingHelper
+- Create a tf.contrib.seq2seq.BasicDecoder
+- Obtain the decoder outputs from tf.contrib.seq2seq.dynamic_decode